Coasteering in Swansea (Gower), Tenby & St Davids from only £40pp!

 *The headland in West Wales is littered with gullies, hidden coves etc. it is more varied and suitable for Coasteering challenges such as “the Toilet” or “the Washing Machine” etc.

 We do however offer “Coastal Scrambling” on the Gower which is very similar to Coasteering.
 It involves scrambling, traversing and climbing, you may get the opportunity to do some low level jumps should the tide be in.

-If you are interested in Coasteering but looking for an activity closer to Cardiff or Swansea we would definitely recommend our most popular activity- Gorge Scrambling (aka Canyoning) only 45 minutes from Cardiff City Centre -and 20 minutes from Swansea.
+If you are interested in Coasteering but looking for an activity closer to Cardiff or Swansea we would definitely recommend our most popular activity- Gorge Walking in Wales (aka Canyoning) only 45 minutes from Cardiff City Centre -and 20 minutes from Swansea.

 To arrange a Coasteering booking we require a minimum group size of four, if you do not have a minimum group size you are welcome to join one of our open events.